 - for the top – 85g chopped green chile

-After mixing the salt and yeast into the dough, I performed 4 stretch and folds within the first 2 hours, separated by 30 minutes.
+After mixing the flour, water, salt and starter, I performed 4 stretch and folds within the first 2 hours, separated by 30 minutes.
 I added the bacon green chile and smoked gouda during the first stretch and fold.
 The kitchen was hovering around 70’F so I went with nearly a full 8 hour bulk fermentation.

 After bulk fermentation, I shaped the loaves and put them into floured bannetons where they sat in the fridge for an overnight proof.